zachtyoung/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Middleware and Routers

 - [ ] Describe Middleware?

+    We can think of middleware as array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+    HTTP status codes

 - [ ] How can we partition our application into sub-applications?

+    by seperating routes into different files and using router

 ## Project Setup